 Stray Dogs

-If you have a found a dog straying, by law, you must do one of the following:
+If you have a found a dog straying, by law, you must do the following:

 (a) return the dog to its owner, or